Accessibility Innovations and Emerging Technologies Research Lab

 4. Step 4: Delivery & Feedback

 The finalized course elements are delivered* to the faculty.
 Physical creations (embossing, 3D prints) are produced via the OAS or Innovation Hub.
-We provide pedagogical consultation if needed, and finally, request production feedback directly from the LVBS.
+We will provide pedagogical and/or instructional consultation if needed, and finally, request production feedback directly from the LVBS.

 Courses Supported